Last Update: 12/1/2018

 - Timing cover – Must be Mustang II or from one of the interchangeable Vehicles.
 See PIC in later

 - By-pass hose flange – By pass hose from intake connects here.
 (Three eared housing).
-Be extremely careful tightening the bolts in the ears because they are aluminum.
+Be extremely careful tightening the bolts (metric) because the ears are aluminum.

 - Oil seal (front) is best installed using an appropriate tool.
 When fitting the timing cover utilize the Harmonic Balancer (Hub), as a guide if you do not have a tool.
 Insert all of the correct metric bolts first before tightening.